Skip to content

 print("I failed to do a thing, but continuing.")

-Why would we evere need log warning, error, critical levels of information, if we are just going to handle it?
+Why would we ever need log warning, error, critical levels of information, if we are just going to handle it?
 The reason is that raising exceptions are meant to change the program flow at runtime e.g. things we do not want the user to do, but we can deal with in some way.
 Logging is always for after a program have run, to inspect what went wrong.
 Sometimes you need one, sometimes the other, sometimes both.

 ❔ Exercises